devdanim/dnm-smartcroppr/README.md

-### Easy to use JS cropper based on dnm-croppr (fork of Croppr.js) with smartcrop features of smartcrop.js.
+### Easy to use JS cropper based on dnm-croppr (fork of Croppr.js) with smartcrop features of smartcrop.js and facial recognition of tracking.js.

 dnm-smartcroppr is compatible with all options and methods of dnm-croppr.